theabhinavarya/Hacktober2022/README.md

 - Add Screenshots to help us know what this Script is all about.
 - Having difficulty in contributing?
 Read the [Contribution Guide](https://github.com/anjali1102/Hacktober2021/blob/main/CONTRIBUTING.md) for a detailed explanation.

+# Show some ❤️ by staring ⭐️ this repository.

 ## 💻 Languages used in this project